 Vegetables for Diabetics to Avoid: Why It Matters

-Leafy greens (like spinach, kale, and lettuce), cauliflower, zucchini, and bell peppers are low in carbs and have minimal effect on blood glucose levels.
+Non-starchy vegetables like spinach, kale, zucchini, cauliflower, and bell peppers are lower in carbohydrates and generally have a minimal effect on blood sugar, making them safer daily choices.

 Which Vegetables Should Diabetics Avoid